Guilt is a very powerful emotion.

 Truthfully, guilt is an epidemic that sweeps millions of lives and can ruin our joy in the biggest ways.

-“Habitual Guilt” is a thing
+“Habitual guilt” is a real thing

 Have you ever heard of the phrase, “habitual guilt”?

-But more so, millennials — both men and women — often find themselves feeling guilty.
+Regardless, millennials — both men and women — often find themselves feeling guilty.
 Most particularly for taking vacations.

 10 powerful ways to stop feeling so guilty all of the time